vuetifyjs/vuetify/packages/docs/src/pages/en/components/data-tables.md

 The `v-data-table` component is used for displaying tabular data.
 Features include sorting, searching, pagination, content-editing, and row selection.

 <vue-school-link href="https://vueschool.io/?friend=vuetify">
-Up you Vue.js game and support Vuetify by subscribing to Vue School
+Up your Vue.js game and support Vuetify by subscribing to Vue School
 </vue-school-link>

 ## Usage